sysdesign-code/dev-sec-ops-demo/README.md

 - Conclude with what we accomplished.
 - Refer to some other related avaialble GCP services which can be sued to enhance the pipeline and add more capabilities

+Next steps -

+Logging and Monitoring of the pipeline, Alert email from Audit logs via the Cloud Function for Vernability scanning/BinAuth check failure

 ----------------
 Flow of the blog below.